nsidc/earthaccess/docs/contributing/index.md

 - You've included an explanation of what you did and why in the pull request
 - All unit tests run successfully in your branch
-- Your code is linted and formated correctly
+- Your code is linted and formatted correctly
 - The documentation and `CHANGELOG.md` has been updated appropriately

 Then you can mark the pull request as ready for review!